unikraft/asplos22-tutorial/content/high-performance/index.md

 Which option increased the performance the most?

-**Recommendation**: The pre-processor can help you switching between these two modes quickly:

 #### 06.1.
 Use a memory pool

 We provide a pool allocator library with Unikraft: `libukallocpool`.